 Safety Switch and On/Off Switch

-Like the start switch, you can test both of these switches multimeter to see if they are defective.
+Like the start switch, you can test both the multimeter of these switches to see if they are defective.
 Either one can prevent the engine from starting if it’s faulty.

 Maintaining Your Small Engine and other Equipment